 Chinese kid Julian, who was adopted by the black family of Joe and Annabelle Lee and Asian exchange student May-Ling, who is housed with a black family, are trying to adapt to their mostly ...
 See full summary »

-Bright, well-educated, handsome Conor O'Neill's promising future was wrecked by his gambling addiction, which dragged him into heavy drinking and petty crime, but worst of all, the stifling grip of loan-shark bookies.
-Desperate for a loan, he accepts to stand in for lawyer friend Jimmy Fleming as coach of a Chicago black 'projects' ghetto Little League baseball team.
+Bright, educated, handsome Conor O'Neill's promising future was wrecked by his gambling addiction, which dragged him into heavy drinking and petty crime, but worst of all, the stifling grip of loan-shark bookies.
+Desperate for a loan, he agrees to stand in for lawyer friend Jimmy Fleming as coach of a Chicago ghetto Little League baseball team.
 His sense of pride, becoming the boys' sole idol, and competition, plus their attractive teacher, motivate Conor.
 But the crushing loan problem rather requires leaving town.
 Written by

 Conor leaves a mid-day practice with the team to attend a Cubs game which reportedly begins in an hour.
 When they arrive, it is obviously a night game.
 See more »

 Predictable but an A+ nonetheless.
 Parental slant to review-